 Quitting smoking doesn't mean you'll automatically gain weight.
-And even if you do gain a couple pounds, that's not as important as saving your life... and the lives of others.
+And even if you do gain a couple pounds now, remember what you’re for your health ... and the lives of others.
+There are several steps that you can take to maintain a healthy body weight.
 When people gain weight, it's usually because they start to eat more once they quit smoking.
 If you watch what you eat and stay physically active, you may not gain at all!

 What should I eat and drink?

 - Foods low in sodium, trans fat and added sugar.
 Read food labels and choose healthful options.

 - Drink lots of water!
 Cut back on alcohol, sugar-sweetened beverages, and drinks with caffeine (coffee, tea and soft drinks).